Chengzhi-Xie/NeXt4ACP/README.md

 mACP.txt is the ACP external testing dataset for testing NeXt4ACP's generalization.

 ## Codes
+The description can be find in each files fold

 ## Contact
 If you have any questions, comments, or would like to report a bug, please file a Github issue or contact me.